ariellourenco/algorithms/README.md

 This is an excellent resource to learning algorithms and data structures and this repository is part of my personal journey around this research field, set myself the challenge of implementing *the 50 algorithms that every programmer should know*.

-The repository is organized in five topics represented by physical folders.
-Within each folder there are two more folders where all source code files (mostly `src/**/*.cs` and `test/**/*.cs`) must go in.
+The repository is organized in five topics represented by physical folders within `src/` folder.

 - [ ] Basics – Introduces a scientific and engineering basis for comparing algorithms. (in progress)
 - [ ] Sorting – Classic sorting algorithms, insertion sort, mergesort, and quicksort.